wd15/wd15.github.com/_posts/2016-02-22-fipy-docker-instance-using-ansible.md

 [`setup.bash`](https://github.com/wd15/fipy-dockerize/blob/master/setup.bash)
 or the
 [`Dockerfile`](https://github.com/wd15/fipy-dockerize/blob/master/Dockerfile).
 Ansible
-seems to do a nice job of creating a clean set of declartive statements for the installation procedure.
+seems to do a nice job of creating a clean set of declarative statements for the installation procedure.